rjdevereux/google-interview-university/README.md

 [See language resources here](programming-language-resources.md)

 You'll see some C, C++, and Python learning included below, because I'm learning.
 There are a few books involved, see the bottom.

-## Before you Get Started

-This list grew over many months, and yes, it kind of got out of hand.

-Here are some mistakes I made so you'll have a better experience.

 ### 1. You Won't Remember it All